riteshraj-shetage/streamlit-apps/README.md

 # Streamlit Apps

 This repository is a collection of small, interactive applications built with [Streamlit](https://streamlit.io/).
-Each app is designed to be lightweight, easy to run, and useful for everyday tasks or quick experiments.
+Each app is designed to be lightweight, easy to run, and useful for exploring ideas or quick experiments.

 ---